splatage/MobHunting/README.md

 * MasterMobHunters (Citizens2) and Signs
 * Leaderboards
 * Mob grinder detection
-* [Supports Minecraft 1.13]
+* [Supports Minecraft 1.8 - 1.14.4]
 * Heavily customizable
 * Language support
-* Tested on SpigotMC, CraftBukkit, PaperSpigot/PaperClip, Glowstone and Cauldron
+* Tested on SpigotMC, CraftBukkit, PaperSpigot/PaperClip
 * NEW Learning mode so players understand why they didn't get a reward when killing a mod.